Finding Biclique Partitions of Co-Chordal Graphs: Lower Bounds of Biclique Partition Numbers on Some Subclasses of Co-Chordal Graphs

 To prove the claim, we first start with the definition of split graphs.
-Since $G = (V, E)$ is a split graph, then $V$ can be partitioned into two sets $V_1, V_2$ such that the induced subgraph $G(V_1)$ is a complete graph and $V_2$ is an independent set of $G$.
+Since $G = (V, E)$ is a split graph, then $V$ can be partitioned into two sets $V_1, V_2$ such that $V_1$ is a clique and $V_2$ is an independent set of $G$.
 Then, we know that $|V_1| \leq \omega(G)$.